-- Channel names are unique, and limited to 22 characters to ensure readability on both desktop and mobile devices.
+Channel names have a 64 character limit to ensure readability on both desktop and mobile devices.

-It’s natural to start with broadly defined channels and let them divide into more narrow topics as discussions progress.
+It’s natural to start with broadly defined channels and let them divide into narrower topics as discussions progress.

-For example, you might begin with a “Marketing” channel for all things related to marketing.
-As conversations progress, you might naturally divide that channel into: “Marketing: Website”, “Marketing: Social Media”, “Marketing: General”.
+For example, you might begin with a general “Marketing” channel.
+As conversations progress, you might divide that channel into: “Marketing: Website”, “Marketing: Social Media”, “Marketing: General”.

-Use colons to separate sections of channel names, rather than `` - `` or `` > `` which require more spaces to display nicely.
+Use colons to separate sections of channel names, rather than `` - `` or `` > `` which require more spaces to display.

-As the organization grows, disciplines might also split across business units, products and geographies, with channel names like “US: Marketing” and “UK: Marketing”
+As the organization grows, disciplines might split across business units, products and geographies, with channel names like “US: Marketing” and “UK: Marketing”.

 [SUB-TEAM]: [TOPIC]: [SUB-TOPIC].
 For example: